Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Experiments and Results

+\paragraph{Image task results.} For \cifart{}, \cifarh{}, and \femnist{}, the synthesis module in \ours{} uses the same lightweight generator architecture as \citet{ReptileKD}, which maps latent noise to an image input via a linear projection followed by a CNN block.
+In all experiments, synchronous baseline \sync{} incurs a long wall-clock time because the server waits for all selected clients, which limits practical convergence speed even though it avoids staleness.

-Moreover, by leveraging synthetic data generated by the evolving generator, \ours{} achieves substantially higher final accuracy than all baselines.
-The variant \mbox{\oursdd{}}, which assumes access to a small public dataset for distillation, exhibits the fastest convergence due to the immediate availability of real data.
+In \cifart{}, \ours{} reaches a higher final accuracy than \fedbuff{} while converging faster, despite operating under the same asynchrony.
+This gain comes from continually transferring knowledge from buffered stale client models through DFKD, so each received update contributes more effectively than parameter aggregation alone.
+Ablation variant \mbox{\oursdd{}}, which assumes access to a small public dataset for distillation, exhibits the fastest convergence due to the immediate availability of real data.
 However, \mbox{\ours{}} surpasses \oursdd{} in final performance, as the fixed public dataset in \oursdd{} may lead to partial overfitting, while the synthetic data in \mbox{\ours{}} adaptively evolves alongside the training, yielding richer and more diverse knowledge transfer.
 Finally, the performance of \asyncdw{} remains considerably lower than that of \ours{}, confirming that the improvement of our method arises not primarily from down-weighting stale updates but from the proposed DFKD mechanism itself.

-We provide the test accuracy curves over simulated training time for \cifarh{} in Figure~\ref{fig:cifar100}.
-Compared to \cifart{}, the \cifarh{} task involves $100$ classes, which significantly increases the difficulty of class-conditioned data generation and KD.
-This makes it a more challenging benchmark for evaluating the robustness of data-free distillation.
-Once the client models (serving as teachers in our DFKD framework) reach reasonable accuracy, we observe that \mbox{\ours{}} begins to outperform the asynchronous baseline \fedbuff{}.
-The performance gap between \mbox{\oursdd{}} and other methods widens in this more complex task, as the presence of a public dataset at the server side provides a larger relative advantage when class diversity increases.
-Nevertheless, in terms of final accuracy, we observe the same trend as in \cifart{} where both \ours{} and \oursdd{} yield substantial improvements over the baselines.

-Figure~\ref{fig:femnist} shows the test accuracy curves for the \femnist{} dataset.
-In this task, the adverse effect of stale updates appears to be less pronounced than in the \cifart{} and \cifarh{} experiments.
-This is likely due to the relatively simpler visual patterns of handwritten digits and characters, which make the feature space easier to learn.
-Consequently, the asynchronous methods perform more closely to one another, while our DFKD-augmented \ours{} still surpasses all baselines and achieves the highest final accuracy.